-Traffic signal controller and cabinet equipment shall be furnished in accordance with Sections 633 and 733 of the current version of the City of Columbus Construction and Material Specifications and current revision of Supplemental Specification 1100.
+Traffic signal controller and cabinet equipment shall be furnished in accordance with Sections 633 and 733 of the current version of the City of Columbus Construction and Material Specifications.

 Materials shall also be in accordance with the City of Columbus Qualified Products List.